There are many reasons why an investment in a start-up or high growth company will not be successful.

 Start-ups and High Growth Companies are often fixated on product development, on market penetration and on operations.
 Quite right too.
 However what is often overlooked is what would happen if one of the key people should become unavailable (whether through illness or disenchantment).

 Attracting talent, developing skills and transferability of these skills to others in the company is a vital activity once the initial proof of concept stage has been reached.
+That is a natural means of de-risking your investment while increase the value for sale.

 Contact Nick Winton